EV Charger Circuit Load Calculator

 What if no conductor size passes?

-The built-in screen only checks modeled sizes through 4/0 using the selected material and temperature column.
-Revisit the run length, voltage-drop target, charger current, or have the installation engineered.
+The built-in conductor review checks modeled sizes through 4/0 with the selected material and temperature column.
+Revisit the run length, voltage-drop target, EVSE current, or use a project-specific conductor design.

 Glossary: